stjude/cis-x/src/ref-exp/README.md

 $ cis-X ref-exp prepare /path/to/config.txt /results
 ```

-It requires a tab-deliminated configuration file with four columns:
+It requires a tab-delimited configuration file with four columns:

   * sample_id
   * markers: path to a list of single nucleotide markers